TentacleHorn/FastFibonacciJava/README.md

 # FastFibonacciJava

-This project is a my version of the fast fibonacci algorithm "fast doubling". implemented in JAVA language level 10.
+This is my version of a fibonacci generator. using the algorithm "fast doubling". implemented in JAVA language level 10.